Introduction to Metals

-The first metal to ever be discovered by mankind was copper, followed by lead, gold, silver and tin in the millennia that followed.
-Today, metals are classified in several sub-groups, among them alkali metals, alkaline earth metals, transition metals, post-transition metals, lanthanides and actinides.
+The first metal to ever be discovered by mankind was copper, followed by lead, gold, silver, and tin in the millennia that followed.
+Today, metals are classified into several sub-groups, among them are:

 Production and Processing